redhat-cip/dci-openshift-app-agent/README.md

 From the web the [DCI web dashboard](https://www.distributed-ci.io), the partner team administrator has to create a `Remote CI` in the DCI web dashboard.

-Copy the relative credential and paste it locally on the Jumpbox to `/etc/dci-openshift-app-agent/dcirc.sh`.
+Copy the relative credential and paste it locally on the Jumphost to `/etc/dci-openshift-app-agent/dcirc.sh`.

 This file should be edited once: